NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 :ref:`Model Alignment by SteerLM 2.0 Method <model-aligner-steerlm2>`
    SteerLM 2.0 is an extenstion to SteerLM method that introduces an iterative training procedure to explicitly enforce the generated responses to follow the desired attribute distribution.

-:ref:`Model Alignment by Direct Preference Optimization (DPO) <model-aligner-dpo>` DPO is a simpler alignment method compared to RLHF.
-DPO introduces a novel parameterization of the reward model in RLHF.
-This parameterization allows us to extract the corresponding optimal policy.
+:ref:`Model Alignment by DPO, RPO and IPO <model-aligner-dpo>` DPO, RPO, and IPO are simpler alignment methods compared to RLHF.
+DPO introduces a novel parameterization of the reward model in RLHF, which allows us to extract the corresponding optimal policy.
+Similarly, RPO and IPO provide alternative parameterizations or optimization strategies, each contributing unique approaches to refining model alignment.

 :ref:`Fine-tuning Stable Diffusion with DRaFT+ <model-aligner-draftp>` DRaFT+ is an algorithm for fine-tuning text-to-image generative diffusion models.
 It achieves this by directly backpropagating through a reward model.
 This approach addresses the mode collapse issues from the original DRaFT algorithm and improves diversity through regularization.